 - Online submission: Maine DOE Home Instruction Portal (one submission process for both first/subsequent year of home instruction)

-- Paper form: Notice of Intent to Provide Home Instruction (PDF updated as of April 2021) Submit to Superintendent's Office of resident school district
+- Paper form: Notice of Intent to Provide Home Instruction (PDF updated as of April 2021) Submit to the Superintendent's Office of your resident school district

 - Request to Update Home Instruction Record with the Maine DOE Has your student graduated or decided to go back to public/private school?
 Have you submitted your Intent to Provide Home Instruction but have a mid-year change of address, addition or correction for the file?
 Please let the Maine DOE know.

 Visit the Maine Department of Education's Home Instruction website for more information, or if you have questions, please contact the RSU 9 central office at 207-778-6571.